onechiporenko/chai-string/README.md

 * startsWith
 * endsWith
 * equalIgnoreCase
+* isSingleLine

-All assertions are defined for both the BDD and TDD syntaxes.
+All assertions are defined for both the BDD and TDD syntax.

 ```javascript
 var d1 = 'abcdef',